mkingsnorth/perspective_plotter_docs/docs/settings.rst

 ------------------------------------------

 .. note::
-    One-point perspective mode only.
+    Editable in one-point perspective mode only.

-This will provide further depth information to the camera when operating in one-point perspective mode.
+Focal Length value which is pre-calculated in 2 and 3 point perspective modes.
+In one-point perspective mode, this will provide further depth information to the camera.

 Camera Distance
 ------------------------------------------